dscheerens/angular-library-seed-project/README.md

 > Installing third party libraries as normal dependencies will hide version conflicts if your published library is used in another library or application.
 > That way you risk that consumers of your library will run it with incompatible versions of the dependencies, resulting in bugs or strange compile errors.

-After having installed a third party library you will also have to update `ngPackage.lib.umdModuleIds` list in `package.json`.
+After having installed a third party library you will also have to update `lib.umdModuleIds` list in `ng-package.json`.
 This property is used to tell [**Rollup.js**](https://rollupjs.org/) (which is used by **ng-packagr**) what the global names of the external dependencies are.
 You have to do this for every dependency except `@angular/*`, `rxjs` and `tslib`, since **ng-packagr** automatically handles these for you.
 Below you can find a list of commonly used libraries and their global name: